hippke/tls/docs/source/Command.rst

 Syntax:
 ::

-    transitleastsquares.py [-h] [-o OUTPUT] [-c CONFIG] lightcurve
+    transitleastsquares [-h] [-o OUTPUT] [-c CONFIG] lightcurve

 Minimum example:
 ::

-    python transitleastsquares.py test_data.csv
+    transitleastsquares test_data.csv

 Maximum example:
 ::

-    python transitleastsquares.py test_data.csv --config=tls_config.cfg --output=results.csv
+    transitleastsquares test_data.csv --config=tls_config.cfg --output=results.csv

 .. note::

    In the current TLS version, custom transit shapes can not be defined with the command line interface.
 If you have a use case for more complex searches using the command line interface, please `open an issue on Github <https://github.com/hippke/tls/issues/new/choose>`_ and I will add it to the next version.
-As of now, I am not sure if anybody will use this functionality.

 Config file